 Assessment for Learning (AFL) is the process of seeking and interpreting evidence for use by learners and their teachers to decide where the learners are in their learning, where they need to go and how best to get there.

 St Francis Xavier Primary School uses the ‘Three Tiers of Intervention’ model to provide effective interventions and responsive teaching and learning initiatives.
 We offer support programs during class time that aim to ensure quality learning for all.

 Some students will need some extra support at times to understand a concept or to be extended in an area of their learning.

-Key elements in all tiers of the model are high-quality instruction, frequent assessment (of, as and for learning) and data driven decision making.
-Importantly, on-going assessment provides information about the effectiveness of the curriculum.
-In addition, universal screening, for example Best-Start, Mathematical Interviews, Stage-wide assessments or class curriculum-based assessments, can be used to determine which students need more time and support, and also can provide benchmark data norms for class levels.
+Key elements in all tiers of the model are high-quality instruction, frequent assessment (of, as and for learning) and data-driven decision making.
+Importantly, the ongoing assessment provides information about the effectiveness of the curriculum.
+In addition, universal screening, for example, Best-Start, Mathematical Interviews, Stage-wide assessments or class curriculum-based assessments, can be used to determine which students need more time and support and also can provide benchmark data norms for class levels.

 Reading Doctor® computer software is designed to teach students using synthetic phonics – the most effective way of teaching kids to read according to scientific research.
 This program strengthens skills that reading scientists have identified as crucial for literacy learning; skills such as phonemic awareness, letter-sound knowledge, blending, segmentation, decoding and sight word recognition.

 The unique, patent-pending Reading Doctor® teaching platform was developed by speech-language pathologist Bartek Rajkowski, PhD.
 Reading Doctor® is used by over 25,000 people worldwide.